Frequently Asked Questions

 Q: How much will it cost our organisation?

 A: The aim of this project is to ensure that the cost of installation and operation is ‘cost neutral’ to you and your organisation; in many cases, there will be no cost at all to chargepoint hosts.
-We will ask you to help us raise funds for the installation through pledges to your site (see ‘Share Offer’ FAQ), while existing investments can be put towards the initial capital costs.
+We will ask you to help us raise funds for the installation by publicising our share offer, in which people can pledge their investment to your site (see Invest)

 Q: How do we know we can trust Charge My Street?

 A: Charge My Street is regulated by the UK’s Financial Conduct Authority and has been registered with the FCA since 2018.
-The rules governing the company state that once the cost of capital is repaid together with any operational costs, then any ‘profit’ (known as a ‘surplus’) must be redirected for the benefit of the community.
-Members may receive an annual interest payment on their loan, within the limits of a Community Benefit Society.
+As a society, Charge My Street has a set of rules, rather than a constitution.
+These state that any surplus must be used for the benefit of the community, not distributed to members.
+We can though pay interest on capital that has been invested as shares, as set out in our share offer document.
 In this regard, Charge My Street creates a circular economy of investment and benefit.

 ABOUT YOUR ORGANISATION AS A POTENTIAL HOST OF AN EV CHARGEPOINT: